 The first activity took place from 16th to 18th of June, where 14 young people and civil society leaders from North Macedonia, Serbia, Kosovo, and Bosnia and Herzegovina gathered in Ohrid to discuss about peace, reconciliation, and cooperation.
 Special Representative to the Western Balkans Gabriel Escobar and Ambassador Byrnes had the opportunity to join in on part of the sessions, engage with participants and hear some of the conclusions from the conference.
 The exceptional individuals that were present on this event showed what it means to have peace as the end goal through their actions, advocacy and involvement.

 The second activity - Youth Lens on Peace and Reconciliation Conference - is the key event of the project ‘Resilient Peace - A Voice for Young People’.
-The conference will bring together up to 50 participants from the Western Balkan region (North Macedonia, Serbia, Bosnia and Herzegovina and Kosovo).
-Taking place also in Ohrid from the 13th to the 15th of November, the conference will focus on young people and their skills in creating a positive and resilient peace which will create a ripple effect of reconciliation and cooperation.
-Stay tuned for more information soon!!
+The conference brought together more than 50 participants from the Western Balkan region (North Macedonia, Serbia, Bosnia and Herzegovina and Kosovo).
+Taking place also in Ohrid from the 13th to the 15th of November, the conference focused on young people and their skills in creating a positive and resilient peace which will create a ripple effect of reconciliation and cooperation.

-The project is led by Youth Alliance-Krusevo, supported by the U.S. Embassy in North Macedonia.
+The project is led by Youth Alliance-Krusevo and supported by the U.S. Embassy in North Macedonia.

 Youth Alliance - Krusevo is the epicenter of progressive young people where in social challenges we see opportunities for change.